-This updated list provides examples of additionally vulnerable groups and is not exhaustive.
+This updated list (above) provides examples of additionally vulnerable groups and is not exhaustive.

-Helping children to keep themselves safe.
+Helping children to keep themselves safe

 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
 We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe, this will include activities to improve their resilience.
 Children are taught to recognise when they are at risk and how to get help when they need it.

 The school will therefore:

-- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
-The school uses PSHE Association materials to deliver this element of the curriculum and it can be found on the school website under Our School-Curriculum.
+- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued.

+- ensure children know that there are adults in the school whom they can approach

+if they are worried or in difficulty.

+- include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
+The curriculum covers

+- mental health and well being

+- healthy relationships

+- how to stay safe including online safety

+- people who help us

+- Children are taught to recognise when they are at risk and how to get help when they need it.
+Swarland Primary School is a listening school and all